duckworthd/transmogrifier/_posts/2013-05-04-frank-wolfe.markdown

 =================

-  Another cool fact about Frank-Wolfe is that it's *linearly invariant* -- that is, if you rotate the space, nothing changes about the convergence rate.
-This is in directcontrast to many other methods which depend on the [condition number][condition_number] of a function (for functions with Hessians, this is the ratio between the largest and smallest eigenvalues, $\sigma_{\max} /
+  Another cool fact about Frank-Wolfe is that it's *linearly invariant* -- that is, if you rotate and scale the space, nothing changes about the convergence rate.
+This is in direct contrast to many other methods which depend on the [condition number][condition_number] of a function (for functions with Hessians, this is the ratio between the largest and smallest eigenvalues,
-\sigma_{\min})$.
+$\sigma_{\max} / \sigma_{\min})$.

   Suppose we transform our input space with a surjective (that is, onto) linear transformation $M: \hat{D} \rightarrow D$.
 Let's now try to solve the problem,